 Outreach for your grassroots advocacy campaign can include phone calls, text messages, email, and direct mail.
 When campaigns have to reach out to a large voter base, it can be a cumbersome process to manage outreach activities.
 The right outreach tools offer scalability, personalization, and tracking for all your outreach at affordable costs.

 Tools: CallHub (phone banking, text messaging, voice broadcasting), MailChimp (email), Buffer (social media)

-Canvassing tools helps advocacy campaigns maximise returns from their field operations.
-These tools make it easier to manage door-to-door canvassing through features like intelligent maps to find voters, real-time tracking of canvassers, surveys etc.
+Canvassing tools helps grassroots advocacy campaigns maximize returns from their field operations.
+These tools make it easier to manage door-to-door canvassing through features like intelligent maps to find voters, real-time tracking of canvassers, surveys, etc.

 Volunteer management tools

 Grassroots advocacy movements need to recruit a lot of volunteers as the campaign progresses.
 Volunteer management software provides tools for signing up, managing and tracking your volunteers.
 While many campaign management software come with volunteer management features, CiviCRM is an open-source tool that does a good job of it.